cynic-net/pactivate/doc/vs-pipx.md

   - pae requires extra packages only on Debian 11/Ubuntu 21.10 and below, where it requires the OS `python3-distutils` package.

+### Command Comparison

+Here are some common pipx commands and their pae equivalents:

+      pipx                      pae
+      ──────────────────────────────────────────────────────
+      pipx install PKG          pae -c PKG PKG
+      PKG                       pae PKG
+      pipx list                 pae -l
+      pipx inject APKG BPKG     pae APKG pip install BPKG ─                         pae PKG PROG       # run another program in PKG

+If the executable name doesn't match the package name, pae can handle this by letting you use the executable name as the virtual environment name:
+`pae -c PROG PKG`, so `pae PROG` will run that program.
+It's not clear to me how to do this with pipx.

 <!-------------------------------------------------------------------->